cybercongress/go-cyber/docs/run_validator.md

 First of all, you should set up a server.
 Your node should be online constantly.
 This means that you will need a reliable server.
 You may also consider using any cloud service with a dedicated GPU, like Hetzner, Cherryservers etc. (or use a local machine).
-Whatever you'll choose, for better stability and consistency we recommend to use a dedicated server for each validator node.
+Whatever you choose, for better stability and consistency we recommend to use a dedicated server for each validator node.

 Cyber is based on Cosmos-SDK and is written in Go.
 It should work on any platform which can compile and run programs in Go.
 However, we strongly recommend running the validator node on a Linux-based server.

-Cyber-rank computations are performed on GPU, so it is required to have it(GPU) on-board your node.
+Cyber-rank computations are performed on GPU, so it is required to have it (GPU) on-board your node.

 Recommended hardware setup: